 If desired, pass through fine mesh strainer and then pour into a glass jar.
 Let cool to room temperature and then cover and store in the fridge for up to a week.

-You'll almost certainly have some leftover lemon curd, so you can use it to make these lemon poppy seed macarons or serve it with homemade scones!
+You'll almost certainly have some leftover lemon curd, so you can serve it with homemade crepes or scones!

 How to Make Lemon Cupcakes

-Preheat the oven to 350°F and line a 12 cup muffin pan with cupcake liners.
+Preheat the oven to 350°F and line a 12 cup pan with cupcake liners.

 Whisk the cake flour, baking powder, and salt together in a large bowl.